hacks-guide/Guide_Wii/docs/faq.md

 ### cIOS

-::: details `d2x-v11-beta3` doesn't show up as an install option.
+::: details `d2x-v11-beta3` does not show up as an option when attempting to install cIOS.
 Ensure your SD card's write-lock switch is disabled.
 The switch should be facing upwards, so it matches the image below.
 ![](/images/troubleshooting/sdlock.png)
 :::

-::: details Install failed during the download stage.
+::: details The cIOS installation failed during the download stage.
 Ensure that you have followed Section I on the cIOS guide and you have renamed the four `.wad` files to match **EXACTLY** what is stated by Section I, as any deviation will cause an error.
 :::